 Regular safety meetings are crucial to maintaining an injury-free environment on construction sites.
 Each job site is unique and some aspects will be different based on the location of the project.
 Keeping supervisors and crew updated about the specifics of each location will cut back on injuries and construction accidents.
 These meetings are also a good opportunity to go over standard protocols to keep them at the forefront of everyone’s mind.

 Wear the proper gear

 Wearing the proper attire is another simple way to ensure safety is a top priority.
 The unpredictable and sometimes chaotic nature of building sites means dangers could come from any direction.
 Slip and fall accidents and objects falling from above are common accidents on construction sites.
-Hard hats, slip-resistant boots and harnesses go a long way to protect workers in these situations.
-Other commonly needed safety gear includes goggles, ear protection and gloves.
+Hard hats, slip-resistant boots, and harnesses go a long way to protect workers in these situations.
+Other commonly needed safety gear include goggles, ear protection, and gloves.